mozaik-association/mozaik/docs/index.md

 # Welcome to the Mozaik documentation

-The Mozaik documentation is a tool to understand and learn the functionalities of Mozaik, a tool to manage political parties and large organizations.
+The Mozaik documentation is a tool to understand and learn the functionalities of Mozaik, a tool to manage political parties and large organisations.

 ## Introduction to Mozaik

-Mozaik is a suite of open source Odoo modules created in 2013 and used as a management software for political parties and large organizations.
-Mozaik includes a whole set of modules developed to meet the specific needs of those organizations in terms of communication and administrative management:
+Mozaik is a suite of open source Odoo modules created in 2013 and used as a management software for political parties and large organisations.
+Mozaik includes a whole set of modules developed to meet the specific needs of those organisations in terms of communication and administrative management:

 - Members
 - Sympathizers, contacts ...